OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/external_feed_create_release_trigger.md

 ### Optional

 - `is_disabled` (Boolean) Disables the trigger from being run when set.
-- `package` (Block List) List of package references that will cause the trigger to fire.
-Will trigger if any of the packages are updated. (see [below for nested schema](#nestedblock--package))
+- `package` (Block List) List of referenced packages that will cause the trigger to fire.
+New versions of any of the packages you select will trigger release creation. (see [below for nested schema](#nestedblock--package))
-- `primary_package` (Block List) List of primary package references (primary with respect to its corresponding deployment action).
-Will trigger if any of the primary packages are updated. (see [below for nested schema](#nestedblock--primary_package))
+- `primary_package` (Block List) List of deployment actions for which the primary packages will cause the trigger to fire.
+New versions of any of the packages you select will trigger release creation. (see [below for nested schema](#nestedblock--primary_package))
 - `space_id` (String) The space ID associated with the project to attach the trigger.

 ### Read-Only